mauroreisvieira/redom-tailwindcss/README.md

 $ npm run dev # dev server at http://localhost:10001
 ```

-Alternatively you can [download](https://codeload.github.com/mauroreisvieira/dok/zip/master) this repository.
+Alternatively you can [download](https://codeload.github.com/mauroreisvieira/redom-tailwindcss/zip/master) this repository.

-## About Dok
+## About  mauroreisvieira/mddoks

 Dok is an documentation builder that helps you quickly build documentations.\
 It's powered by [Tailwind CSS](https://github.com/tailwindcss/tailwindcss), allowing you to create custom themes, which makes the process of creating documentation easy.

 ## Documentation

-Dok documentation is available at [Dok](https://mauroreisvieira.github.io/dok/#/)
+Dok documentation is available at [redom-tailwindcss](https://mauroreisvieira.github.io/redom-tailwindcss/#/)

 ## License